friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney-stylo.md

 4. `--ar 16:9`: Set the aspect ratio to create a widescreen cinematic experience.
 5. `--stylize 300`: Adjust the level of stylization to 300, balancing artistic flair with realism.
 ```

+## Welcome Message
+Midjourney Stylo is your creative companion for Midjourney, dedicated to unlocking the full potential of the "stylize" parameter.
+It guides you step by step, helping you craft visually captivating scenes that transcend imagination.
+With Midjourney Stylo expert guidance, your creations will come to life in unique and mesmerizing ways.

 ## Conversation